slanand/googol-mailing/README.md

 ## Usage
 Step-by-step use of the application:
+- 'npm install' dependencies
-1. Log on to Googol Mailing using username (joeuser) and password (m2c123)
+- Log on to Googol Mailing using username (joeuser) and password (m2c123)
-2. Create lists of people you would like to send emails to; a list consists of a person’s first name, last name, and email address.
+- Create lists of people you would like to send emails to; a list consists of a person’s first name, last name, and email address.
-3. After creating a list(s), compose an email and select the list you would like to use for that email from a dropdown of the lists you have created.
+- After creating a list(s), compose an email and select the list you would like to use for that email from a dropdown of the lists you have created.
-4. Compose the message using inputs within <<< >>> tags to indicate where the input should be substituted.
+- Compose the message using inputs within <<< >>> tags to indicate where the input should be substituted.
 For example:
 Hi <<<firstname>>> <<<lastname>>>,
 	I would like to personally invite you to my birthday party this weekend.
 Hope you can make it!
 Best,
 Joe User
-5. Hit the ‘send’ button and you’ve just sent a mass email ‘personally’ through the Googol Mails app!
+- Hit the ‘send’ button and you’ve just sent a mass email ‘personally’ through the Googol Mails app!